The Dora camp expands in size

 In March 1944, an outdoor camp was completed to house the prisoners who worked in the underground factory.
 Dora was the prototype for a new generation of camps that the SS put at the service of the Reich’s weapons production.
 The factory’s technical supervision was the responsibility of engineers from Peenemünde.

 The prisoners’ conditions deteriorated abruptly during the winter of 1944-1945, when thousands of prisoners evacuated from the camps situated in the East (Auschwitz, Gross Rosen) flooded in, in a pitiful state.
 The numbers in the concentration camp complex formed by Dora and its Kommandos rose from 26,000 to 40,000.
-Famine and epidemics reappeared: the mortality rate shot up again (5,321 deaths between December 1944 and March 1945).
+Famine and epidemics reappeared: the mortality rate raised again (5,321 deaths between December 1944 and March 1945).